ninjafiveo/Codecademy_Git_and_GitHub/2_Basic_Git_Workflow/4_Learn_Git_Quiz/learn_git_quiz.md

 git add filename
 ```

-A. The file you wish to add to the staging area
+A. The file you wish to add to the staging area<br>
-B. The name of the Git repository
+B. The name of the Git repository<br>
-C. None of these
+C. None of these<br>
-D. The file you wish to remove from the working directory
+D. The file you wish to remove from the working directory<br>

 Answer: A. The file you wish to add to the staging area